 Merkel wants to restart Minsk talks on eastern Ukraine

-German Chancellor Angela Merkel waits for the arrival of the President of Ukraine Petro Poroshenko for talks at the government guest house Meseberg Palace in the village of Meseberg about 70 kilometers north of ... .
-German Chancellor Angela Merkel, right, and the President of Ukraine Petro Poroshenko arrives for a statement during a meeting at the government guest house Meseberg Palace in the village of Meseberg about 70 kilometers .
+German Chancellor Angela Merkel waits for the arrival of the President of Ukraine Petro Poroshenko for talks at the government guest house Meseberg Palace in the village of Meseberg about 70 kilometers north of in Berlin, Saturday May 20, 2017. less German Chancellor Angela Merkel waits for the arrival of the President of Ukraine Petro Poroshenko for talks at the government guest house Meseberg Palace in the village of Meseberg about 70 kilometers north of in Berlin, Saturday May 20, 2017.

 Discussions